 Our board of directors has historically determined our executives' compensation.
 Our compensation committee typically reviews and discusses management's proposed compensation with the chief executive officer for all executives other than the chief executive officer.
 Based on those discussions and its discretion, the compensation committee then recommends the compensation for each executive officer.
 Our board of directors, without members of management present, discusses the compensation committee's recommendations and ultimately approves the compensation of our executive officers.
-For 2019, we have retained the services of Radford, an Aon company, as external compensation consultants and will consider Radford's input on certain matters we deem appropriate.
+For 2020, we updated the 2019 report of Radford, an Aon company, who served as our compensation consultants in 2019 and considered Radford's updates on certain matters as we deemed appropriate.